As of July 1, the following loosened restrictions will be in effect in Austria:

 - One meter distance between patrons will no longer be required when seated at restaurants, but contact tracing will still be mandatory.

 - Large events will be able to take place without any restrictions; food may be served.
 Concerts with standing room only can take place once again, with and no masks required.

-In addition, the now iconic FFP2-masks are slowly on their way out: from July 22 onward, they will only be required in hospitals and care homes.
+In addition, FFP2-masks are slowly on their way out: From July 22 onward, they will only be required in hospitals and care homes.

 On the EU level:

-- Border restrictions will be loosened for travelers coming from the US, Serbia, Albania, Lebanon, North Macedonia, Macau, Hong Kong, Japan, Taiwan, Saudi Arabia, Thailand and Vietnam.
+- Border restrictions will be loosened for travelers coming from the US, UK, South Afrcia, Serbia, Albania, Lebanon, North Macedonia, Macau, Hong Kong, Japan, Taiwan, Saudi Arabia, Thailand and Vietnam.
 To enter, meeting the 3-G requirements is sufficient.

-While Health Minister Wolfgang Mückstein assured that “Summer will go back to how it was,” the vice principal of the MedUni Vienna, Oswald Wagner, warned that the rapid spread of the Delta-Variant means that “the pandemic isn’t over yet.
-We still need be cautious.”
+While Health Minister Wolfgang Mückstein assured that “Summer will go back to how it was,” the vice-principal of the MedUni Vienna, Oswald Wagner, warned that the rapid spread of the Delta-Variant means that “the pandemic isn’t over yet.
+We still need to be cautious.”